paramulator/GettingAndCleaningData/README.md

 <br>

 ##### Outputs
 A single **WIDE format** tidy dataset is generated as a text file and is placed in the "UCI HAR Dataset" folder.
-The text file is called "courseProjectStep5.txt".
+The text file is called "courseProjectStep5.txt" and will have a column header row, 180 data rows, and 66 columns.
+The first two columns indicate subject ID and activity label.
+The remaining columns are means of 64 specific feature variables.

 <br>